masc-ucsc/docs/docs/pyrope/06b-instantiation.md

 ```

 Chaining `if`/`elif` creates a chain of muxes.
 If not all the inputs are
-covered the value from before the `if` is used.
+covered, the value from before the `if` is used.
 If the variable did not exist,
 a compile error is generated.

 ```